Chin-Fu-Liu/Acute-stroke_Detection_Segmentation/README.md

 `-generate_brainmask` is used to specify whether to generate brain mask in raw space, brain mask in MNI will be generated if `-save_MNI` is True.
 You can turn it on as `-save_MNI True`. `(defaut: False)`

 `-generate_report`  is used to specify whether to generate the “lesion report”.
-The lesion report shows the total lesion volume as well as the estimated lesion volume per brain structure and per vascular territory.
-For descriptions of these territories and the eletronic version of the atlases, see [cite].
-The total volume of each area is listed in "volume_brain_regions.txt", included in the ADS package, so the users can calculate the relative distribution of the lesions.
-Be aware that these values are calculated by linear mapping to MNI space, therefore they are unpredictably affected by the particular brain morphology.
+The lesion report shows the total lesion volume, the total intracranial volume, as well as the estimated number of lesion voxels per brain structure and per vascular territory.
+The folder "data/template" contains the eletronic atlases defining these areas as well a list of their volumes, in the MNI template.
+Therefore, users can calculate the relative distribution of the lesions (e.g., the percentage of a given vascular territory affected by the stroke).
+Be aware that these values are calculated by linear mapping to MNI space, therefore the precision highly depends on the particular brain morphology.
 You can turn it off as `-generate_report False`. `(defaut: True)`

 `-generate_result_png` is used to specify whether to generate a figure (.png) of DWI, b0, ADC, and DWI aligned with lesion predict (blue contour) in the original image space.
 This figure is useful for immediate quality checking.
 You can turn it off as `-generate_result_png False`. `(defaut: True)`